CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     configuration option must be set to point to a valid directory containing VHDL sources describing the target entity.
 See :ref:`autodoc_usage` for further instruction on how the source must be set up.

+.. rst:directive:: vhdl:autorecord

+    Autoamtically generates a documentation for a record-defined type.
+Has one required argument, the name of the type to document.
+For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration
+    option must be set to point to a valid directory containing VHDL sources describing the target entity.
+See :ref:`autodoc_usage` for further instructions on how the source must be set up.